lonski/gitlab-monitor/README.md

 ## Installation

 Install ruby interpreter.
-For linux use RVM.
+For linux use RVM, for windows RubyInstaller.

 Make sure you have bundler installed: